9 Best Video Transitions For Your Videos

 Try for free

-If your goal is to create better videos in 2021 and beyond, you need to embrace and experiment with video transitions.
+If your goal is to create better videos in 2021 and beyond, you need to embrace and experiment with transitions.

 The most basic of transitions, fade in and fade out transitions are when a scene gradually and subtly turns a single colour or blends into the next scene.